mugtaba-subahi/rn.athan.uk/README.md

 - [x] Refactor English width calculation to run once
 - [x] Only check for update every 24hrs
 - [x] Do not cache app version URL check
+- [x] Only show "Information" popup on 2nd page
 - [ ] Fix android bugs
 - [ ] Support for locations outside London (will be an open source standalone project)
 - [ ] Add widget support